Myerhofferite after Inyoite

 Out of stock

 This is a somewhat uncommon alteration mineral collected by Ken in 1975.
 According to Moore (Compendium of Mineral Discoveries), these pseudo crystals seldom exceeded 2.5cm for the more aesthetic specimens.
-There are two examples in this collection, a thumbnail and this 13cm piece.
-Crystals on this specimen reach a bit over 3cm!
-Expect the matrix to be a bit crumbly.
+There are two examples in this collection, this thumbnail and a monster cabinet piece (to be seen in a later post).
 Rarely found in the market today.
 Ex Ken Roberts collection.

 Locality: Corkscrew Mine, Blanco District, Inyo County California